 The Correlation Between Disease and Subluxation

 According to research from the Winsor Studies, it was proven that there was nearly a 100% correlation between ‘minor curvatures’ of the spine and diseases of the internal organs, realizing the connection between the spine and the organs.
-This condition is called subluxation and is the most dangerous condition we see in the office and is exactly what we are focused on correcting every time you get adjusted!
+This condition, as you know, is called subluxation and is the most dangerous condition we see in the office and is exactly what we are focused on correcting every time you get adjusted!

 Vertebral Subluxation can be present without pain or with pain and can only be corrected by a chiropractor properly trained in spinal correction.
 Preventing vertebral subluxation requires improving spinal range of motion and postural exercises.
 This is why your home exercises and the exercises you do in the office are so important.Could Forward Head Posture Be Making You Sick? #chiropractic Click To Tweet